AdobeDocs/experience-manager-65.en/help/sites-administering/content-disposition-filter.md

 Content disposition filter is a security feature against XSS attacks on SVG files.

 Once installed, the filter blocks access to all assets.
-For example, you could not view a pfd online.
+For example, you could not view a PDF online.
 This section describes how to configure the filter to your needs.

 ## Configure Content Disposition Filter {#configure-content-disposition-filter}